-Amazon RDS is a managed relational database service that provides you six familiar database engines to choose from, including Amazon Aurora, MySQL, MariaDB, Oracle, Microsoft SQL Server, and PostgreSQL.
+Amazon RDS is a managed relational database service that provides you six familiar database engines to choose from, including Amazon Aurora, MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server.

 Amazon RDS and Amazon Aurora provide a set of features to ensure that your data is securely stored and accessed.
 Run your database in Amazon Virtual Private Cloud (VPC) for network-level isolation.
 Use security groups to control what IP addresses or Amazon EC2 instances can connect to your databases.
 This built-in firewall prevents any database access except through rules you specify.

 Use AWS Identity and Access Management (IAM) policies to assign permissions that determine who is allowed to manage Amazon RDS resources.
 Use the security features of your database engine to control who can log in to the databases, just as you do if the database was on your local network.
 You can also map database users to IAM roles for federated access.

 Use Secure Socket Layer / Transport Layer Security (SSL/TLS) connections to encrypt data in transit.
 Encrypt your database storage and backups at rest using Amazon Key Management Service (KMS).
 Monitor database activity and integrate with partner database security applications with Database Activity Streams.

 Amazon RDS encrypts your databases using keys you manage with the AWS Key Management Service (KMS).
 On a database instance running with Amazon RDS encryption, data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas, and snapshots.
 Amazon RDS encryption uses the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your Amazon RDS instance.